composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 # Expo Tutorial

-In this guide, we'll assume you already have an Expo project with [Expo Router](https://expo.github.io/router/docs) up and running.
+This guide will walk you through setting up Composify in your Expo project.
+We'll assume you already have an Expo project with [Expo Router](https://expo.github.io/router/docs) up and running.
 If not, start with the [Expo getting started guide](https://docs.expo.dev/) first.

-Make sure your mock API from the [prerequisites](/docs/tutorial/prerequisites) is running on `http://localhost:9000`.
-We'll use it to read and write documents.
-We'll identify pages with a simple `slug` (like `foo`) — no slashes needed.
+First, make sure the mock API from our [prerequisites guide](/docs/tutorial/prerequisites) is running on `http://localhost:9000`.
+We'll use it to read and write our page content.

 ## Install Composify